-The Balance of Payments Manual published by the International Monetary Fund provides been amended to Balance of Payments and International Investment Position Manual to reflect that it covers not only transactions, but also the stocks of the related financial assets and liabilities.
+The sixth edition was released in prepublication form in December 2008.
+Its title has been amended to Balance of Payments and International Investment Position Manual to reflect that it covers not only transactions, but also the stocks of the related financial assets and liabilities.